dawn-infra-labs/dawn-secure-transport/architecture/README.md

 - A stable foundation for future protocol and implementation work

 Each document is self‑contained but designed to interoperate with the others.

+---

+For detailed protocol specifications and transport‑level documentation, see the files in the `docs/` directory.